On Saturday, there was a young man in Bundibugyo, Uganda with a known mental health history who was wandering the streets.

 Dr. Amon and I got in the car again and drove all over looking for him.
 It turns out that boda-boda drivers (the motorcycle taxis) are the best source of news, and we had multiple groups on the lookout.
 When we finally found him in an alley, he was much worse.
 He was angry, scared, violent, abusive in his language and gestures.

 But once again there was a deep part of his brain that recognized our history and he got in my car again.

-At the hospital we could not lure him in even with the food we bought him, and I had to get him into a point where three men could grab him and hold him to get an injection.
+At the hospital, we could not lure him in even with the food we bought him, and I had to get him to a point where three men could grab him and hold him to get an injection.
 He still wanted to hold my hand, though I did get a little scratched in the process.

 When he was naked he had grabbed my hospital coat in the car, so there he was sedated wearing the Dr. Jennifer Myhre Paediatrics coat only.